 - Learn about, and take advantage of, any accommodations that you can access at school.

-- Let your parents and teachers know what types of things you find helpful when dealing
+- Let your parents and teachers know what types of things you find helpful when dealing with your ADHD.

 - Advocate for your needs in the school system, and ask your school to put the